AlejandroSta/dai23_labo4/README.md

 ## Instructions

-Except for what has already been said, it is to note that the first email of a group is the one used to connect to the mail server, also by default the sender that the receiver emails will see is shakira@music.com.
+Except for what has already been said, it is to note that the first email of a file is the one used to connect to the mail server, then the first email of each group will be the one used to fill the "from" field.

 ## Implementation